natlv/ip/docs/README.md

 ## Adding deadlines

-Add a new deadline to your task list.
+Add a new deadline to your list of tasks.

 Example: `deadline return book /by 2024-10-19`